 - I drink alcohol.

-Here are things you can do to prevent problems before your surgery to keep from having problems.
+Here are things you can do before your surgery to keep from having problems.

 - Tell your healthcare provider if you cannot stop drinking.